Concepts

 • Shopify is an all-in-one e-commerce platform that's user-friendly and scalable, ideal for B2C businesses looking to grow their online sales.

 • Use its extensive app store to add features and integrations that enhance the shopping experience for your customers.
+Popular choices include Yoast for SEO and accessiBe for accessibility.

 Analytics and Data Analysis